Contributors from members of the Copper team

 - An invitation to your free webinar where you’ll be answering questions from participants

 You’re probably starting to notice a trend with the sales prospecting tips we’ve given so far.
-The more value you can provide upfront, the easier it’ll be to convert prospects into paying customers.
+The more value you and sales reps can provide upfront, the easier it’ll be to convert prospects into paying customers.

 6. Implement live-chat functionality into your website.